skyward-er/boardcore/src/shared/utils/Registry/README.md

 Add in EntryStructsUnion the getFromUnion, make and getFromSerializedVector overloads;
 Modify the and appendSerializedFromUnion for the serialization also of such new type.

+ - `RegistrySerializer.h`, `RegistrySerializer.cpp`: Remember to update the serializer to have the serialize, deserialize methods for the new types.
+Also for the switch case in the deserializeConfiguration method.

 ### Goals